isle-project/graphmaker/lib/spec/readme_template.md

 ### Node Properties

 To create our graph, one will often start by creating nodes.
-Each node has a name, an optional label, several properties that can be set as needed, and several ways to specify how that node is styled.
+Each node has a name, an optional label, several ways to specify how that node is styled, and several properties that can be customized.
+The supported properties are:

   + __Node Shape__